Cordobo/angularx-qrcode/README.md

 ## New in angularx-qrcode 2.x

+* Supports Ivy Compiler and Runtime
-angularx-qrcode is now based on node-qrcode and as a result ships a couple of new features (keeping all the known features)
+* angularx-qrcode is now based on node-qrcode and ships a couple of new features (keeping all the known features)
 * Add your CSS class with `cssClass`
 * New `elementType` field: `url`, `img` and `canvas`
 * New `margin` field.
 Define how much wide the quiet zone should be.